Hill Training

 • Warm-up: Jog and walk to a hill—about 10 minutes.
 Jog a minute and walk a minute (a longer warm-up is fine).

-• Do 4 acceleration-gliders.
+• Do 4 acceleration gliders.
 These are listed in the “Drills” chapter (don’t sprint).

-• Walk 5-10 minutes as your warm down.
+• Walk 5-10 minutes as you warm down.

 • Choose a hill with a gentle grade—steep hills often cause problems and bestow no additional benefit.

 • Walk to the top of the hill.
-Then step off the length of your hill segment by walking down from the top:
+Then, step off the length of your hill segment by walking down from the top:50 walking steps for those new to hill training.

--100-150 steps for those who have done very little speed work before.
+• 100-150 steps for those who have done very little speed work before.

--150-200 steps for those who have done speedwork, but not within the past 6 months. -200-300 steps for those who have been doing regular speedwork.
+• 150-200 steps for those who have done speedwork but not within the past six months.

 • Mark the place after you count the steps.
 This is where each hill starts.